symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 Secret proof transaction
 ************************

-Secret proof transaction is used to unlock :ref:`secret lock transactions <secret-lock-transaction>`.
+Use a secret proof transaction to unlock :ref:`secret lock transactions <secret-lock-transaction>`.

 To unlock a secret lock transaction, the account must demonstrate that it knows the *proof* and the used *hashing algorithm*, which unlock the transaction.